Nadeem–Shravan: Music career

 The association of Nadeem Akhtar Saifi and Shravan dates back to 1973 when they met each other at a function.
 Their first film assignment was Dangal, a Bhojpuri movie in 1973 (released in 1977) which featured the popular Bhojpuri song "Kashi hile, Patna hile" sung by Manna Dey.
 Their first Hindi movie assignment was Maine Jeena Seekh Liya in 1981 sung by Amit Kumar.
 In 1985, the duo composed music for a commercial project called Star Ten.
 Ten Hindi actors (Mithun, Jackie Shroff, Anil Kapoor, Sachin, Danny, Vijendra, Sulakshana Pandit, etc.) sang some songs with lyrics by Anwar Saagar.
-All the while, they struggled to get work and rarely did they get to compose the music for a full film.
-They suddenly found work, and in 1989, two big movies were released: Ilaaka, Hisaab Khoon Ka.
-All of these films flopped at the box office and the music was rejected by audiences and critics alike.

 Early success

 Their breakthrough film, Aashiqui (1990), which brought them into the limelight, was gifted to them by none other than Gulshan Kumar.
-Aashiqui has been rated the 4th best soundtrack ever by Planet Bollywood on their "100 Greatest Bollywood Soundtracks".
+Aashiqui has been rated the 4th best soundtrack ever by PlanetBollywood.com on their "100 Greatest Bollywood Soundtracks".
 The soundtrack album sold 20 million units, making it the best-selling Bollywood soundtrack album of all time.

 Their success continued with Saajan, Dil Hai Ki Manta Nahin, Sadak, Sainik, Raja, Dilwale, Raja Hindustani and Phool Aur Kaante.
-Whether it was "Chehra Kya Dekhte Ho" (Salaami), "Adayein Bhi Hain" (Dil Hai Ke Manta Nahin) "Sochenge Tumhe Pyar" (Deewana), "Tujhe Na Dekhu Toh Chain" (Rang), they all had the distinct stamp of Nadeem–Shravan.
+Whether it was "Chehra Kya Dekhte Ho" (Salaami), "Adayein Bhi Hain" (Dil Hai Ke Manta Nahin), "Sochenge Tumhe Pyar" (Deewana), "Tujhe Na Dekhu Toh Chain" (Rang), "Dilbar" (Sirf Tum) and "Ek Baar To India" (Jeena Sirf Merre Liye) they all had the distinct stamp of Nadeem–Shravan.

-Most of their compositions fall under the filmi-ghazal genre, as they were greatly inspired by ghazal music, and Classical music.
+Most of their compositions fall under the filmi-ghazal genre, as they were greatly inspired by ghazal music, and Music of Indian classical.

-When Pardes soundtrack was released, the tracks had different varieties of songs; songs ("I Love My India" and "Meri Mehbooba"), love songs ("Do Dil Mil Rahe Hain") and qawwali ("Nahin Hona Tha)" pop ("My first day in America"), pain ("Ye Dil Deewana").
-Planet Bollywood started the review by saying, "The music for Pardes is Nadeem-Shravan's best ever."
+When Pardes soundtrack was released, the tracks had different varieties of songs; songs ("I Love My India" and "Meri Mehbooba"), love songs ("Do Dil Mil Rahe Hain") and qawwali ("Nahin Hona Tha") pop ("My first day in America"), pain ("Ye Dil Deewana").
+PlanetBollywood.com started the review by saying, "The music for Pardes is Nadeem-Shravan's best ever."

 They have worked with lyricists like Sameer, Anand Bakshi, Faaiz Anwar, Hasrat Jaipuri, Rani Malik and many others.
 When they arrived on the music scene, Laxmikant–Pyarelal and Anand–Milind were at the top.
 But subsequently their hard work paid off and they had various hits in a row.

-Their songs often contain Jhankaar, Conga, Bongos, Electronic drum fusion beats.
-They have insisted on sticking to lyricist Sameer and male singers Kumar Sanu, Udit Narayan and female singer Alka Yagnik for most of their compositions.

-Other soundtracks by them include Saajan (16), Sadak (51), Raja Hindustani (56), Dhadkan (73), Deewana (79).